KulkarniKaustubh/DigitGenerator/README.md

 # Digit Generator
-Using a GAN to generate digits resembling the MNIST dataset.<br>
+Using a DCGAN to generate digits resembling the MNIST dataset.<br>

-Run over 50 epochs
+Run over 50 epochs.
+Used TensorFlow and Keras.